NAIC AI Principles and Model Bulletin compliance

 Fair and ethical

-AI actors should respect the rule of law and pursue beneficial consumer outcomes aligned with the risk-based foundation of insurance, avoiding and correcting unintended discriminatory consequences.
+AI actors respect the rule of law and pursue consumer outcomes consistent with the risk-based foundation of insurance.
+When an AI system produces unintended discrimination, the actor finds it and corrects it.

 Accountable

-AI actors are accountable for ensuring that AI systems operate in compliance with the guiding principles and for the outcomes those systems produce.
+AI actors are answerable for whether their systems follow these principles and for the outcomes those systems produce.
+Responsibility doesn't transfer through a procurement contract.

 Compliant

-AI actors must have the knowledge and resources in place to comply with all applicable insurance laws, regulations and sub-regulatory guidance in every state where they operate.
+AI actors keep the knowledge and resources to comply with applicable insurance laws, regulations and sub-regulatory guidance in every state where they operate.

 Transparent

-AI actors should commit to transparency and responsible disclosure regarding AI systems.
-Regulators and consumers need a way to inquire about, review and seek recourse for AI-driven insurance decisions.
+AI actors disclose how their AI systems work, in line with responsible-disclosure norms.
+Regulators and consumers need a path to inquire about, review and seek recourse for AI-driven insurance decisions.

 Secure, safe and robust

-AI systems must have reasonable traceability of datasets, processes and decisions, with a systematic risk management process that detects and corrects privacy, security and unfair-discrimination risks.
+AI systems carry reasonable traceability of datasets, processes and decisions.
+A systematic risk management process detects and corrects privacy, security and unfair-discrimination risks across the lifecycle.

 The four pillars of an AIS Program

-The Model Bulletin is explicit about what a documented AIS Program must cover.
-These are the pillars regulators will test against.
+What a documented AIS Program must cover โ the pillars regulators test against.

 Governance